-Furthermore, according to California strict liability law, designers, manufacturers, and any companies involved in a product’s chain of distribution can be held liable if a defective product causes a trucking accident.
+Furthermore, according to California strict liability law, designers, manufacturers, and any companies involved in a product’s chain of distribution can be held liable if a defective product contributes to a truck accident.
 In strict liability cases, negligence is not a factor when determining liability.
-Any of the above mentioned entities can all be held liable, whether or not they made any mistakes that caused the trucking accident.
+Any of the above mentioned entities can all be held liable, whether or not they made any mistakes that resulted in the collision.

 Strict liability claims can be based on faulty: